 How to Help an Alcoholic that Doesn’t Want Help

 It is not uncommon for people who are struggling with alcoholism, or substance abuse in general, to think that they don’t have a problem.
 Unfortunately, this can delay treatment and may even exacerbate the issue more as they drink to cope.
+A good way to help yourself or a loved one is asking “do they/I have an alcohol problem or not” in a non-judgmental setting to decide wether treatment is the best option.

 The best thing you can do for someone who is in denial is found a professional addiction interventionist to show them that their habits are causing problems and point them toward a solution.